Bots

 5. Incident Response Planning

-Having a robust incident response plan in place ensures that organizations can respond quickly and effectively to bot-related attacks.
+A robust incident response plan ensures organizations respond quickly and effectively to bot-related attacks.
 This should include defined roles, communication strategies, and recovery procedures.

 The Importance of Collaboration